 If you go back to example 1- is it now apparent why the walking trio is the subject?
-They are standing at the vanishing point for the leading (converging) lines.
+They stand at the vanishing point for the leading lines.
 This gives them the ultimate dominant visual weight within the photograph.
 The eyes come to rest at that spot, and the boys’ presence provides meaning to the photograph.

 Does the use of leading lines always have to end with the subject at the vanishing point?

-No. There are different types of leading lines.
-The use of leading lines can become quite sophisticated when you understand the concepts around them.
+No. There are different types of leading lines (horizontal lines, diagonal lines, vertical lines).
+Using leading lines can become quite sophisticated when you understand the concepts around them.

 Let’s look at a few examples like that.